Bohol Water Falls and Springs

 The Kinahugan Falls is composed of three (3) falls: one in the center, one at its northern side and another at its southern side.
 The water falls over a cliff 50 feet high which is covered with moss having a green backdrop of tropical trees and shrubs.
 The three falls are beautiful beyond words.
 The strong flow of water from the widest and biggest falls has carved out a basin below it which is about 15 feet deep and 60 feet in diameter.

-Situated on a hill at Karap-agan, the falls is only a kilometre away from Cabungaan Elementary School.
+Situated on a hill at Karap-agan, the waterfalls is only a kilometre away from Cabungaan Elementary School.
 But from the Poblacion, the falls is approximately 5 kilometers away and takes about an hour and a half of leisure walking to reach it.

 The Boctol Waterfall is located at Barangay Boctol.
 It is a beautiful falls with waters cascading over a very steep cliff with a deep basin below.
 The basin or natural pool reflects the blue hue of the sky above it.
 A cave-like aperture is at the side of the cliff near the basin with the water falling at one side of it.
 The opening may lead to a subterranean channel carved out by the flowing waters.